mcandre/linters/README.md

 [errcheck](https://github.com/kisielk/errcheck) identifies unchecked errors.
 In particular, the `-blank` flag (disabled by default) identifies errors assigned to `_`.

+[gometalinter](https://github.com/alecthomas/gometalinter) incorporates several linters in one, though one sub-linter `gotype` appears to be broken for `vendor/`ed Go 1.5+ code, so ensure that gotype is disabled, such as with `gometalinter --disable=gotype`.

 ## Groovy

 [CodeNarc](http://codenarc.sourceforge.net)